Diogo Soares (gymnast): 2020–2021

-2021

 Soares returned to competition at the 2021 Pan American Championships where he helped Brazil finish first as a team.
-Individually Soares won bronze in the all-around behind Caio Souza and Paul Juda; as a result he earned Brazil a non-nominative Olympic berth.
-Additionally he won bronze on parallel bars.
-Soares was selected to represent Brazil at the 2020 Olympic Games alongside Souza, Francisco Barretto Júnior, and Arthur Mariano.
-While there Soares helped Brazil finish ninth as a team during qualifications.
-Individually he qualified to the all-around final where he ultimately finished twentieth.
+Individually, Soares won bronze in the all-around behind Caio Souza and Paul Juda; as a result, he earned Brazil a non-nominative Olympic berth.
+Additionally, he won bronze on parallel bars Soares was selected to represent Brazil at the 2020 Olympic Games alongside Souza, Francisco Barretto Júnior, and Arthur Mariano.
+While there, Soares helped Brazil finish ninth as a team during qualifications.
+Individually, he qualified for the all-around final where he ultimately finished twentieth.

-2022–23
+2022–2024

-At the 2022 Pan American Championships Soares helped Brazil finish second.
-In October he competed at the South American Games, helping Brazil win gold as a team.
-Individually he won bronze on horizontal bar.
+At the 2022 Pan American Championships, Soares helped Brazil finish second.
+In October, he competed at the South American Games, helping Brazil win gold as a team.
+Individually, he won bronze on horizontal bar.
 Later that month he competed at the World Championships where he helped Brazil finish seventh as a team.
-Individually he placed seventeenth in the all-around.
+Individually, he placed seventeenth in the all-around.

 Soares competed at the 2023 World Championships where Brazil finished thirteenth during qualifications and failed to qualify a full team to the 2024 Olympic Games.
 However, due to Soares finishing as one of the top eight all-around gymnasts not part of a qualified team, he earned himself an individual Olympic berth.
 A few weeks later Soares competed at the 2023 Pan American Games where he helped Brazil finish third as a team.
 Individually he won silver in the all-around behind Félix Dolci.

-2024 to present

-Soares started the year competing at the Antalya World Challenge Cup and the Doha World Cup; he won silver on horizontal bar in Antalya.
+Soares started 2024 competing at the Antalya World Challenge Cup and the Doha World Cup; he won silver on horizontal bar in Antalya.
 In May he competed at the Pan American Championships where he helped Brazil place first.
-Individually he won gold on pommel horse and horizontal bar and silver on parallel bars.
-At the 2024 Olympic Games Soares qualified to the all-around final where he finished twenty-third.
+Individually, he won gold on pommel horse and horizontal bar and silver on parallel bars.
+At the 2024 Olympic Games, Soares qualified to the all-around final where he finished twenty-third.

+2025–present

-Soares competed at the 2025 Summer World University Games.
+Soares competed at the 2025 Pan American Championships where he won bronze in the all-around and silver on parallel bars.
+He next competed at the 2025 Summer World University Games.
 He placed fifth in the all-around despite his claim that "...
 I faltered," on the floor exercise.
+At the 2025 World Championships, Soares placed seventeenth in the all-around.

+Soares started 2026 competing at the new mixed team version of the American Cup; Brazil finished seventh overall.
+He next competed at the 2026 DTB Pokal Team Challenge where he won silver on parallel bars.
+At the 2026 Pan American Championships, Soares won silver on parallel bars and horizontal behind Yul Moldauer and Ángel Barajas respectively.